MagicMirrorOrg/MagicMirror/README.md

 -Override locale-setting with an identifier -> http://127.0.0.1/smartmirror?en (for English)

+-Temperatures are now printed in .1f way even if the suffix is zero (10,0°C, for example)

 To-Do:

 Switching monitor on and off on a RPi via http trigger (OpenHAB)

-Temperatures should be printed in .1f way even if the suffix is zero (10,0°C, for example)